ip6li/bc-hybrid-certificates/README.md

+# This Fork

+This is used to learn about post quantum cryptography.
+This fork should not be used for other projects.

 # X.509 compliant hybrid certificates

 Large quantum computers could break almost all public-key algorithms currently used, e.g., RSA and elliptic curve cryptography.
 As the construction of large quantum computers is approaching, it is important to begin the transition to post-quantum cryptography today, to ensure uninterrupted cryptographic security.